robot-albatross/odin_landing_page/README.md

 # odin_landing_page
-2nd porject of the odin project
+2nd project of the odin project